 Eliminate red tape

-Keep in mind, the overarching strategic goal is to make it as easy as possible for internal business partners to come to procurement and to go through the established channels.
-To achieve this, it is critical to bring the entire organization on the journey.
+Keep in mind that the overarching goal is to make it as easy as possible for internal business partners to engage with procurement and follow established channels.
+Therefore, it is critical to bring the entire organization along on this journey.

 Be flexible